datastax/ruby-driver/features/address_resolution/README.md

      |                  |                                                   |
 ```

+Note that this policy uses blocking DNS lookups internally and may hang the
+reactor for the duration of the lookup.
+Fortunately, these address resolutions
+happen only during initial connect or host additions/recoveries.

+Also note that the policy will resolve to the first successfully looked up IP
+address.
+It should present no problems on EC2, but is worth mentioning
+explicitly.

-To enable EC2 Multi Region address resolution policy, use the following:
+To enable EC2 Multi-Region address resolution policy, use the following:

 ```ruby
 require 'cassandra'